-In 2019, you are going to see some big changes on the putting green in regards to the Rules of the game.
+In 2019, some big changes were made on the putting green in regards to the Rules of the game.
 In this case, SwingU instructor Ryan Rustand fills us in on one of these changes.
-In 2019, you will be able to repair almost any damage done to a green as long as it is not due to aeration, or natural imperfections.
+As of January 2019, you are able to repair almost any damage done to a green as long as it is not due to aeration, or natural imperfections.

 2019 Rule: Rule 13.1c(2) allows repair of almost any damage on the green:

 “Damage on the putting green” will be defined to include all types of damage (such as ball-marks, shoe damage, indentations from a club or flagstick, animal damage, etc.), except aeration holes, natural surface imperfections or natural wear of the hole.

 Because putting greens are specially prepared for playing the ball along the ground, the Rules allow the player to do things on the green that are not allowed anywhere else:

 - The player may mark, lift and clean a ball on the green at any time, remove sand and loose soil on the green and repair old hole plugs and ball-marks on the green.